farzd/ReactNativeFakeMasonary/README.md

 # ReactNativeFakeMasonary

+UPDATE: This was just a mere test, please see https://www.npmjs.com/package/react-native-masonry for a real solution

 Alternative way of compiling a masonary view until react-native officially updates the flex module.
 Its basically 2 views, with flexDirection: 'column' and random height on images.
 There is no current way to actually tackle a 'REAL' masonary solution as network images witdh and height is not returned in react-native